mikelseverson/AutoGiphy/README.md

 # Echo
-The echo replying facebook bot replies to any message it receives.
+The echo replying Facebook bot replies to any message it receives.